 What type of clothing and shoes will you be wearing?

 A pair of gaiters is only as good as its ability to cover, and connect to the clothing and shoes that it’s trying to protect.
 In essence, gaiters connect to your clothing and shoes in three basic ways.
 First, there is usually a lace hook that attaches to the top of your shoes or hiking boots via the laces.
 Second, there is an instep strap that loops around the foot through the arch area and back around to the other side of the gaiter.
 And finally, the calf area is secured with one, two, or possibly three different fasteners.

 In order to work properly, each of these fasteners needs a certain set of conditions.
 For example, the instep strap does need something to wrap around and brace against, such as a heel or risen arch area.
 The lace hook needs something to attach to, so a shoe featuring a Velcro fastener may not be the best choice.
 And finally, clothing that already features quite a few pockets, buttons or zippers on the lower legs may interfere with the upper fasteners.

-If your gaiters are fitting properly, you really shouldn’t notice that they are there.
+If your gaiters fit properly, you really shouldn’t notice that they are there.
 They shouldn’t ride up as you walk, or shift down or to the side with a twist or sudden movement.
 The fasteners should feel taunt, but provide for a good range of motion without cutting into your legs.
 In essence, the gaiters should feel like a pair of pants or booties in the case of the low gaiters.